 He specializes in off-the-beaten-path walking tours for those looking to explore the oft-missed parts of New York City.
 Whether you've only been here once, or a dozen times, there are countless amazing sites and neighborhoods to explore for the first time.
 Even most New Yorkers do not get around to seeing them all.

 Q: Why should I choose you?

-A: I am an officially licensed tour guide with the City of New York, and a member of the Guides Association of New York (GANYC), one of the oldest and most active tour guides associations in America.
+A: I am an officially licensed tour guide with the City of New York, and a member of the Guides Association of New York (GANYC), an organization consisting of the best of the best in this industry.
 You will be getting a vetted professional, and a lifelong New Yorker who knows this city inside and out... its history and its trends and changes.

 Too many tours are static, overloading you with information, while covering very little ground.
 You don't want to stand on a corner for 20 minutes listening to a lecture; you want to see New York.
 That's why I focus on show versus tell.
 I will show you what you really want to see, give all the key facts and hidden secrets, and take questions as we go.
 This city is vibrant and alive-- your tour should be as well!